vkhatri/chef-repo/README.md

 }
 ```

-Create an environment.json file for the first time using knife command and later you can modify it locally without using knife or use it to create more environments.
+This will open up editor with default attributes.
+For git version controlled or to edit it manually store the content into environment.json file.
+Later you can modify it locally without using knife or use it to create more environments.

-This way you can maintain your environment json file into a git repo.
-Whenever needs to change push it to git prior to knife chef push.
+Better approach is to store environment.json file into a git repo.

-After making a change to an environment.json file, upload it to Chef using knife:
+Whenever making any changes to environment.json file, commit it to git prior to Chef upload using knife.

 ```sh
 knife environment from file environment.json